awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 + ForAnyValue: At least one alias associated with the CMK must match an alias in the policy condition\.
 Other aliases are permitted\.
 If the CMK has no aliases, the condition is not satisfied\.
 + ForAllValues: Every alias associated with the CMK must match an alias in the policy\.
 This set operator limits the aliases associated with the CMK to those in the policy condition\.
 It doesn't require any aliases, but it forbids unspecified aliases\.

-For example, the following IAM policy statement allows the principal to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on any CMK in the specified AWS accounts that is associated with the `finance-key` alias\. \(The key policies of the affected CMKs must also allow the principal's account to use them for this operation\.\) To indicate that the condition is satisfied when one of the many aliases that might be associated with the CMK is `alias/finance-key`, the condition uses the `ForAnyValue` set operator\.
+For example, the following IAM policy statement allows the principal to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on any CMK in the specified AWS account that is associated with the `finance-key` alias\. \(The key policies of the affected CMKs must also allow the principal's account to use them for this operation\.\) To indicate that the condition is satisfied when one of the many aliases that might be associated with the CMK is `alias/finance-key`, the condition uses the `ForAnyValue` set operator\.

 Because the `kms:ResourceAliases` condition is based on the resource, not the request, a call to `GenerateDataKey` succeeds for any CMK associated with the `finance-key` alias, even if the request uses a [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN) to identify the CMK\.